Excl. VAT

-Decorate the office with the right colors
+Decorate the office with the right colours

-Decorate the office with the right colors
+Decorate the office with the right colours

-Studies show that colors affect both our mood and our productivity at work.
-But which colors should you choose – and how are we affected by them?
+Studies show that colours affect both our mood and our productivity at work.
+But which colours should you choose – and how are we affected by them?
 Here you will find everything you need to know to create a harmonious workplace.
 With the right choice of wall paint colour in the office, you create a harmonious workplace for yourself and your colleagues.
 Make sure to consider the overall look when choosing colours for furniture such as office chairs, desks, and storage shelves.
 Well-chosen colours contribute to a good working environment and increase well-being, so here are some tips and ideas on what coloir scheme optimise your workspace

 Height-adjustable desks, ergonomic chairs, and the right lighting.
 There is a lot to consider in order to achieve a good working environment, but don't forget that colours are just as important as they can affect our senses.
 Did you know, for example, that red makes us more productive, but at the same time more stressed?
-And pure white is, contrary to what many believe, the worst color to have on walls as it reflects up to 96 percent of light, which can be straining on the eyes and therefore make us both tired and give us headaches.
+And pure white is, contrary to what many believe, the worst colour to have on walls as it reflects up to 96 percent of light, which can be straining on the eyes and therefore make us both tired and give us headaches.
 An optimal reflection value is instead somewhere between 70 and 80 percent, quite far from pure white.

 Woman looking into the camera